Skip to main content

 • Nausea and vomiting

-• Skin changes (mild redness to peeling or flaking)
+• Skin changes (mild redness to peeling in the area where the radiation is given)

 • Radiation cystitis: Radiation to the pelvis can irritate the bladder (radiation cystitis), causing discomfort, an urge to urinate often, and sometimes blood in the urine.